jellysg/42-Singapore/02_so_long/readme.md

 > Frees mlx.
 > (Note: This frees the mlx functions but you still have to free your own mlx pointer!)

-# Here is an example for creating the window:
+# Here is an example for creating a window using MLX:
 ```
 #include <stdlib.h>
 #include "mlx/mlx.h"